freedomofpress/securedrop/tails_files/README.md

 ## Usage

 After you login to Tails, connect to the internet and wait until you connect to the Tor network.
-Then open your Persistence folder and double-click on `update-torrc`.
+Then open your Persistence folder and double-click on `securedrop_init`.
 After that you can connect to your SecureDrop document interface.
 You have to do this once each time you login to Tails.

-## Background

-In SecureDrop, the document interface is an authenticated Tor hidden service, which means users need to edit their /etc/tor/torrc file and add a HidServAuth line, and reload torrc before they'll be able to connect.
-But since Tails is non-persistent they'll need to do this every single time they boot Tails, and they'll also need to set a password so they can do things as root.
-Clearly this isn't very user friendly.

-This is a simple C program that aims to fix this problem.
-It looks at /home/amnesia/Persistent/.torrc.additions and appends it to the end of /etc/tor/torrc and reloads torrc.
-For this to work as the amnesia user, you need to make update_torrc owned by root and executable by all with the setuid flag.
-Now any user that runs this will be effectively running as the root user (without needing to be a sudoer or have a user password set).
-The reason I wrote this in C instead of something way simpler, like bash, is the setuid flag only works compiled programs, not scripts.